The Julian Jao Patient Assistance Fund

 JULIAN'S STORY

 Julian was gentle and kind; patient and thoughtful; funny, affectionate, and curious.
-His passions included sharks and other deadly predators, the New York City subway, Star Wars, and John Bellairs' mystery novels - born on Friday the 13th, he was drawn to the spooky and villainous.
-Another great love was music: The Beatles, Simon & Garfunkel, The Beach Boys, Stravinsky's Firebird, "The Imperial March" (Darth Vader's Theme) and the film scores of John Williams.
+His many passions included sharks and other deadly predators, the New York City subway, Star Wars, and John Bellairs' mystery novels - born on Friday the 13th, he was drawn to the spooky and villainous.
+Another great love was music: The Beatles, Simon & Garfunkel, The Beach Boys, Stravinsky's Firebird, "The Imperial March" (aka Darth Vader's Theme) and the film scores of John Williams.
 He was quick to laugh, with a great sense of humor.
 At our first exploratory meeting with Make a Wish, he told the volunteers he would like to "see - and get sucked up by - a tornado;" "go to outer space;" "meet a great white shark," and "be Darth Vader."

 As a big brother, he was incredibly loving.
-Julian and his three-year-old sister, Nina, loved playing hide-and-seek, listening to music , and watching Frozen and Frozen II together.
+Julian and his three-year-old sister, Nina, loved playing hide-and-seek, listening to music, and watching Frozen and Frozen II together.
 He was delighted to welcome his baby brother Arthur in December 2024, reading him Fox in Socks and calling him "a cutie," even when he woke the entire family up with his early morning cries.

 Julian's even-keeled, empathetic nature shone through throughout his 22-month battle with DIPG.
 A few days into our first hospital stay at NYU Langone at the time of diagnosis, we were stepped down from the pediatric ICU to the regular pediatrics floor.
 When they wheeled Julian out of his hospital room, he said brightly: "now somebody else can have our room!"
 He was an unusually generous kid, always thinking of others.

 Unfortunately, his symptoms began to return in August of 2024, and in September, after going into respiratory arrest at home, he landed in the hospital for three weeks.
 During this time he lost the ability to walk.
 Despite being wheelchair-bound and unable to attend school (unfortunately most New York City public schools are not accessible, and this was the case with Julian's), he still took so much pleasure in life.
-He loved building complex Lego sets; watching his favorite movies; reading Who Would Win?, Eerie Elementary, and Dog Man; and playing Uno and Connect4.
+He loved building complex Lego sets; watching his favorite movies; reading the Who Would Win?, Eerie Elementary, and Dog Man series; and playing Uno and Connect4.
 Visits from the wonderful staff and volunteers at MJHS (the only hospice service in the NY metro area with a pediatric arm) and DOE home instruction teachers kept him engaged, and he worked hard with the wonderful physical therapists at the Stephen D. Hassenfeld Clinic to regain his mobility, nearly always with good cheer.
 Unfortunately, he suffered more setbacks; a life-threatening case of metabolic acidosis brought on by a drug he'd started in late December, after coming off the Michigan trial, and progression in March 2025.

 Still, Julian remained in good spirits and, remarkably, continued to think of others.
 With all he was enduring, it was deeply moving to witness the way he always remembered to ask after friends and family who were in pain or sick, even with things like run-of-the-mill stomach bugs.